Zirconium

 Properties

-Zirconium is a lustrous, greyish-white, soft, ductile, malleable metal that is solid at room temperature, though it is hard and brittle at lesser purities.
-In powder form, zirconium is highly flammable, but the solid form is much less prone to ignition.
-Zirconium is highly resistant to corrosion by alkalis, acids, salt water and other agents.
-However, it will dissolve in hydrochloric and sulfuric acid, especially when fluorine is present.
-Alloys with zinc are magnetic at less than 35 K.
+Zirconium is a lustrous, greyish-white metal that is soft, ductile, and malleable in its pure form.
+At room temperature it remains solid, though when present in lesser purities it can become hard and brittle.
+In powder form, zirconium is highly flammable, while in its solid state it is far less prone to ignition.
+One of its most notable characteristics is its exceptional resistance to corrosion, making it durable against alkalis, acids, salt water, and many other aggressive agents.
+However, zirconium will dissolve in hydrochloric and sulfuric acid, particularly when fluorine is present.
+Certain alloys of zirconium, such as those with zinc, exhibit magnetic properties at temperatures below 35 K.

 Our products